Characters: The Secret World Other Realms

 - Their followers continue this trend of corruption, with beings like Dr Armitage and John tempting unsuspecting mortals towards similarly corrupting deals, offering anything from artistic success to spiritual transcendence.

-- Cosmic Entity: As star-eating, reality-warping, eldritch gods with enough power to warp reality even while still imprisoned, it's hard not to think of them as anything other than cosmic.
+- Cosmic Entity: As star-eating, reality-warping, eldritch gods with enough power to will their thoughts into physical existence even while still imprisoned, it's hard not to think of them as anything other than cosmic.

 - Cosmic Horror Story: The centrepiece of one spanning the entire setting.
 For good measure, the Dreamers are the only enemy in the game that can't be fought on any conventional level, and likely never could be fought if they ever escaped.